 After a couple years of bringing home suitcase of dates and date syrup, they realized the only way they could ever have a running supply would be to create a company selling the products.
 They also realized others were going love them as much as they did.
 The Sundlies moved back to the States in 2008.
 After some test marketing and a lot of determination, Date Lady was established in May 2012.
 Now 4 kids and several years later, Ryan and Colleen both run Date Lady and delight in offering people everywhere luxurious date products like they’ve never tasted before.
 In addition to a rare organic date variety and pure date syrup, Date Lady also offers a caramel sauce, chocolate spread and date balsamic, all sweetened naturally and exclusively with dates.

 You can count on every product the Date Lady brings to your table to be made with minimal ingredients and non processed sugar.
-All of our products are organic, non-gmo, gluten free, kosher and paleo.
+All of our products are organic, non-gmo and gluten free.